SUMMER 2022 update – not yet open !

-I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before last autumn’s family outing:
+I had already visited the 💦 Barrage & Lac d’Emosson on several occasions before the autumn family outing:

 - I had hiked to see the 🦕 dinosaur prints and spent a night in the Refuge de Loriaz;

 - I had headed there a couple of times en voiture to admire the views during different seasons (I had even made a ⛄️ snowman with my then 2-year old one snowy October!);

-BUT, up until last autumn, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
+BUT, up until our family visit, I had NEVER had the pleasure to access the dam via the incredible 🚃 VerticAlp Emosson!
 I was so glad to be able to share this new experience en famille.
-The whole family loved our adventure, and I can confirm that the WOW factor is most definitely there with this attraction!
+The whole family LOVED our adventure, and I can confirm that the WOW factor is most definitely there with this attraction!

 A little history